thieleju/statsbot/README.md

-# StatsBot - A Discord bot for statistics from public APIs
+# StatsBot - A Discord Bot to gather data from public APIs

 > **Note** <br>
 > This project does participate in the **Hacktoberfest 2022** event!